m-renaud/posix-lib/README.md

 POSIX Lib is a set of C++ binding for the POSIX API.

-# DISCLAIMER #
+# LICENSE #

-This library is not finished and at any point there may be non-working portions.
-Consult the bug list at the bottom of the page.
+This software is licensed under the FreeBSD license.
+See the LICENSE file for details.

 <!-- =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=- -->
 ## What's Implemented ##